Often, sales teams measure their performances and success by looking at their monthly quotas, average sales value, churn, ROI, and similar metrics.

 Sales objective example:

 Close 20 deals by the end of the first quarter.
-And individually close three deals by the end of the second quarter using sales best practices.
+Individually, each rep should close three deals by the end of the second quarter using sales best practices.

 Tips to achieve this sales objective: